anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 }
 ```

-Then, in **Encryptio key** select "aws/secretsmanager" and click on Next.
+Then, in **Encryption key** select "aws/secretsmanager" and click on Next.

 2. Next, **Configure secret**.
 Provide an appropriate Secret name, Description, and add an appropriate Name tag.
 Then click on Next.

 3. Next, we have to configure rotation.
-It's an op[tional setting and do it if required.
+It's an optional setting and do it if required.

 4. Review the secret and click on "store" to complete the creation.